Henry II of France: Early years and accession

-Henry was born in the royal Château de Saint-Germain-en-Laye, near Paris, the son of King Francis I and Claude, Duchess of Brittany, daughter of King Louis XII and Anne, Duchess of Brittany.
-Francis and Claude were second cousins; both had Louis I, Duke of Orléans, as a patrilineal great-grandfather, and their marriage strengthened the family's claim to the throne.
+Henry was born on 31 March 1519 at the royal Château de Saint-Germain-en-Laye, near Paris.
+He was the second son of King Francis I and Claude, Duchess of Brittany, the daughter of Louis XII and Anne, Duchess of Brittany.
+Francis and Claude were second cousins, both descended in the male line from Louis I, Duke of Orléans, and their marriage helped secure Brittany's connection to the French crown.

-Henry's father was captured at the Battle of Pavia in 1525 by the forces of the Holy Roman Emperor Charles V, and held prisoner in Spain.
-To obtain his release, it was agreed that Henry and his older brother Francis be sent to Spain in his place.
+After Francis I was captured by the forces of Charles V, Holy Roman Emperor, at the Battle of Pavia in 1525, Henry and his elder brother Francis were sent to Spain as hostages to secure their father’s release.
 They remained in captivity for over four years.